mushroomhostage/BetterDispensers/README.md

 * Containers include: chests, furnaces, brewing stands, other dispensers, custom container types (including [Iron Chests](http://www.minecraftforum.net/topic/981855-125-forge-sspsmpbukkit-ironchests-331/))
 * Will not dispense if the dispenser is empty

+### Conduit

+**Conduits** form BetterDispenser's primitive transport networks.
+Built out of *glass*, they can stretch up to 100 blocks and can instantly move items between dispensers and other containers.

+* When directly connected to a dispenser, the dispenser pulls items out of the container

 ## Permissions
 betterdispensers.command (op): Allows you to use the /dispenser command